Ovata's 12.1% Options Sleeve Shows What Most ETF Allocators Are Not Doing in Q4 2025

 Why Investors Misread Options-Heavy 13Fs

 The common error is to see a large options line and treat it as equivalent to a cash equity conviction.
 It is not.
 A big options position can reflect leverage, defined-risk timing, or an event view rather than a simple desire to own the stock for years.
-That is why an options-heavy filing should not be compared lazily with a VOO or ITOT core.
+That is why an options-heavy filing should not be compared lazily with broad-market ETFs or index cores.

 The better comparison is structural: does the manager use the filing to allocate capital calmly, or to sculpt exposure aggressively?
 Ovata sits clearly in the second bucket.